ArianDK/password-generator/README.md

 - gui_functions.py: Contains core logic for password generation and functionality.
 - assets/: Directory for resources like the application icon.

-## Truble Shooting
+## Troubleshooting
-- **Add PyInstaller to PATH** If you encounter the error `'pyinstaller' is not recognized as an internal or external command, operable program or batch file`, you need to add the PyInstaller directory to your system's PATH.
+- **Add PyInstaller to PATH**: If you encounter the error `'pyinstaller' is not recognized as an internal or external command, operable program or batch file`, you need to add the PyInstaller directory to your system's PATH.
-- **Missing Dependencies** If the application fails due to missing dependencies, ensure all packages in `requirements.txt` are installed.
+- **Missing Dependencies**: If the application fails due to missing dependencies, ensure all packages in `requirements.txt` are installed.
 Run `pip list` in the command prompt.
-- **Windows antivirus** If Windows antivirus blocks pyinstaller from turning the code into a standalone excecutable: Click the popup "Allow on device", then "Start action".
+- **Windows antivirus**: If Windows antivirus blocks pyinstaller from turning the code into a standalone excecutable: Click the popup "Allow on device", then "Start action".